Working with Employers

 Student organizations often collaborate with employers to develop educational programs for club members as well as for the larger Harvard student body.
 Student organizations often approach relevant employers, but in some cases employers or organizations may reach out to student organizations.
 Employers often look to student organizations for advice on what kind of programming would appeal to students and what timing would work best with students’ schedules.

 Student organizations enjoy numerous privileges in terms of access to space, funding, and campus resources, and they have responsibility for exercising those privileges in accordance with the values of Harvard College.
 All student group programs held on campus and involving employers should be educational in nature.
-Events that are focused solely on for-profit company recruitment should be held at the OCS, in the Faculty Club, or off-campus at other local hotels or venues.
-Be sure to read and reference the OSL policies regarding Event Planning.
+Events that are focused solely on for-profit company recruitment should be held at OCS, in the Faculty Club, or off-campus at other local hotels or venues.
+Be sure to read and reference the DSO policies regarding Event Planning.

 Hosting Employer Events on Campus

 - Employer engagement should benefit the educational goals of a student organization (e.g. an alumni chat/panel about a particular sector or a resume/interview preparation workshop).

 - Only educational programs are allowed to be scheduled in classroom and House spaces.

 - Student organizations should check dates for conflicts with other programs that may be happening on campus.

 - Once a date and venue is requested, student organizations should register the event with OCS via the OCS Student Group Event Survey.

 - Events should be arranged far enough in advance to allow adequate time for marketing the events.